MNYudina/MFSView/README.md

 # 1 Introduction

-MFSViewer is a tool for finding so-called networks motifs in a network, that is, it finds small vertex-induced subgraphs that occur significantly more often than in random networks.
-For a general introduction to the concept of network motifs.
+MFSViewer is a program for finding so-called networks motifs in a network, that is, it finds small vertex-induced subgraphs that occur significantly more often than in random networks.
-MFSViewer is able to search for network motifs of size three and four vertices in directed an undirected network.
+The program is able to search for network motifs of size three and four vertices in directed an undirected network.
 MFSViewer detects motifs by using the so-called MFS (Method of Frames Samling).
 More details on the MFS can be found in [1].
 MFSViewer features a graphical interface for easy setup of algorithm parameters.

-The graphical interface and the help and the license of MFSViewer is similar FANMOD program [2].
-But the logic of the MFS operation differs from FANMOD in speed, accuracy [3] and quality indicators of the obtained statistical estimates (such as unbias and efficiency).
-This can be found in more detail in my articles [1, 3] in English and [4, 5] in Russian.
+The graphical interface and the help and the license of MFSViewer are similar FANMOD ones [2].
+But MFSVewer differs from FANMOD in speed, accuracy [3] and quality indicators of the obtained statistical estimates (such as unbias and efficiency).
+This is discussed  in detail in my articles [1, 3] in English and [4, 5] in Russian.
 Now, finishing my PhD thesis I consider opportunity for publication in the journal with a high rating.

 Even though this manual has become quite long by covering all the details, the use of MFSViewer should be quite intuitive.
 I have paid attention to giving all parameters sound default values, so if you wish to start detecting motifs right away the short introduction in Section 3 should be all you need.
 Whenever you want to tune the parameters, find out more about some details of the program, or if anything else remains unclear, please consult the more detailed sections: